Roman Catholic Diocese of Florida

 The Diocese of Florida (Dioecesis Floridensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in southern Uruguay.
 It is a suffragan diocese in the ecclesiastical province (covering all Uruguay) of the metropolitan Archdiocese of Montevideo.

 Its cathedra is a minor basilica, the Catedral Basílica de Nuestra Señora del Luján, dedicated to Our Lady of Luján.

-The current bishop, Martín Pablo Pérez Scremini, was appointed in March 2008.
+The current bishop, Alfonso Bauer, was appointed in March 2026.